H4ckd4ddy/TLS-Learning-Software/README.md

 # TLS-Learning-Software

-Python script to discover TLS exchanges
+A little Python script to discover TLS protocol interactively, with real time exchanges